paquettm/420-302-VA_A24/LABS/LAB4B_Python_and MQTT.md

 ```bash
 python3 mqtt_publisher.py
 ```

+Compare the two terminal windows and explain what is going on.

 **Review Questions:**
 Update the **reflection log** that you created in your private GitHub repository, irst answering the following questions.